j-z-tang/robot-stability/README.md

-# Optimising Stability of Walking Robots
+# Optimising Stability of Walking Robots by Justin Z. Tang
 This repository contains MATLAB code for the published paper entitled "Invariant Funnels for Underactuated Dynamic Walking Robots: New Phase Variable and Experimental Validation" by Justin Z. Tang et al.  The paper was [published in the IEEE International Conference for Robotics and Automation](https://ieeexplore.ieee.org/document/7989400).

 ## Software requirements